martinecker/SkellyUltra/QUICK_START.md

    - Run the server script (see [detailed guide](custom_components/skelly_ultra/skelly_ultra_srv/README.md))

 2. **Pair Bluetooth** (one-time setup)
+   - Use automatic pairing when running the REST Server as root, or
+   - Pair manually:
      - Enable Live Mode in Home Assistant
      - Use `bluetoothctl` to pair with your Skelly

 3. **Configure** the integration
    - Add REST server URL: `http://<linux-device-ip>:8765`